cfsworkload/mobileTelco/README.md

   `mfp push`

 If you had a MobileFirst server running locally, it would create the necessary files(.war, .wlapp) and push them to the server.
-An error may appear, but the files are still created.
+An error may appear if you do not have a local mfp server running, but the files are still created.
 All files must be compiled with the same or lower version of Java than what the server was built.

 ## Set Telco Android app properties file